First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 terrible things.

 CHAKOTAY: You'd been assimilated.
-You weren't in control of your actions.
+You weren't in control of your

 RILEY: Then you'll still help us?